 If your vehicle is modified have a read of Vic Roads, Vehicle Standard Information sheet No. 8 & 33 (VSI 8 & 33) to make sure your car does not exceed those standards or an engineer’s report (VASS Certificate) will be required prior to authorisation to go on the scheme.
 Have a look at https://www.vicroads.vic.gov.au/registration/limited-use-permits/club-permit-scheme/get-a-club-permit .
-If your vehicle is built after 1968 and has been imported and never registered then it also will need a VASS certificate.
-Talk to the inspection officer about this when first booking the inspection in.
+If your vehicle is built after 1968 and has been imported and never registered in Australia, then it also will need a VASS certificate.
+Likewise if it has been converted from Left hand drive to Right hand drive or if there is brake, chassis, transmission, engine or diff changes.
+This is why you’ll need to read the VSI’s and understand them.
+Have a talk to the inspection officer about this when first booking the inspection in.

 After inspection, your paperwork can then be taken to VicRoads for the issue of Club Permit Scheme log book, permit certificate, windscreen label and 2 plates.
 You will not need to take the car to VicRoads and there is no stamp duty to be paid.
 You do not need to make an appointment for registration, which is another saving of $48.00.

 The plates issued to you from VicRoads are the plates in which you must attach to the front and rear of the car.
 Sticker or manufactured number plates are not allowed.